Paperblog

 7. Check WordPress Configuration

-If you currently point nameservers to a CDN service, you need to check your configuration setting.
+You must check your configuration settings if you point nameservers to a CDN service.
 Double-check your A record to confirm it is pointing to the correct IP address in your CDN service provider.

 This has happened to me before, I changed the name server to Cloudflare and didn’t configure it properly.
 The A record in Cloudflare was misconfigured, which caused the blog to be offline.